 Thus, this nutrient-dense fruit is a good source of vitamin C, potassium, anthocyanins, quercetin, hydroxycinnamates, fiber, and other nutrients that are essential for the proper functioning of the body.

-- Potassium is another essential mineral that important for the nervous system, muscle function, and homeostasis of blood and electrolytes (30).
+- Potassium is another essential mineral that is important for the nervous system, muscle function, and homeostasis of blood and electrolytes (31).

 Wondering how to include cherries in your diet?
 Keep reading for some easy and nutritious recipes using cherries.

 Cherries are versatile as they can be used in numerous forms.
 Fresh, frozen, and dried cherries, fruit concentrate, cherry juice, and cherry powder are used in many recipes as this fruit pairs well with many dishes.

 This is perfect for those outdoor summer barbecue parties!
 This sauce hits the sweet spot and takes your grilled meats to the next level!

 You Will Need

 - 2 cups fresh or frozen dark sweet cherries, pitted and coarsely chopped

 - 1/4 cup cider vinegar